elcste/hide-cursor/README.md

 (Or download the file `hide-cursor@elcste.com.zip` from a [release](https://github.com/elcste/hide-cursor/releases) and run `gnome-extension install hide-cursor@elcste.com.zip`)

-The latest version (3.0.0) supports GS 49 only.
+The latest version (3.0.1) supports GS 49 only.
 Much thanks to a contributor: this extension has been essentially rewritten.
-The timeout value is now followed correctly and this value is configurable with a setting (with translation to Russian).
+The timeout value is now followed correctly and this value is configurable with a setting.

+Settings are translated to Dutch and Russian, thanks to contributors.

 Earlier releases have a fixed 5 second timeout but due to simplistic logic the actual timeout varies under this value.
 - GS 48: use version 2.0.1